-There are a few options for viral COVID-19 tests.
-The main two types of tests are PCR tests and rapid antigen tests:
+There are two primary options for COVID-19 testing: PCR tests and rapid antigen tests.

 • Most accurate test currently available